Max Wilms, a German doctor, first described the tumor in 1899, giving the disease its name.

-This article will cover basic information on Wilms' tumors, what they are, the signs and symptoms, diagnosis, and treatment.
+In this article, we will cover the signs and symptoms, diagnosis, and treatment.

 What is a Wilms' tumor?

-Wilm's tumors develop in the kidneys of children.
-They may start forming before birth.
+Wilms' tumors develop in children's kidneys and may start forming before birth.

 They occur around the ages of 3 to 4 years and only very rarely after the age of 6 years.
-About 500 cases are reported in the United States each year.
+In the United States, 500–600 people report a Wilms' tumor each year.

-Over three-quarters of cases occur in otherwise healthy children, while one quarter are linked to other developmental problems.
+Over three-quarters of cases occur in otherwise healthy children, while one quarter have links to other developmental problems.

 Treatment usually has a high success rate.
-Over 90 percent of those who undergo treatment will survive at least 5 years.
+Over 90 percent of people who receive treatment will survive for at least 5 years.

-During the early stages, there may be no symptoms at all, and even a fairly large tumor may be painless.
-However, even large tumors are usually found before they start to metastasize, or spread to other parts of the body.
+A person might experience no symptoms during the early stages.
+Even a fairly large tumor may be painless.
+However, a doctor often finds these tumors before they start to metastasize, or spread to other parts of the body.

 - blood in the urine and abnormal urine color